PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Chiococca'

-    Retrieving data for taxon 'Chomelia'

-    Retrieving data for taxon 'Chromolaena'

     Retrieving data for taxon 'Cissus'

-    Retrieving data for taxon 'Citharexylum'

-    Retrieving data for taxon 'Clarisia'

-    Retrieving data for taxon 'Clathrotropis'

-    Retrieving data for taxon 'Clusia'

     Retrieving data for taxon 'Coccoloba'

-    Retrieving data for taxon 'Cochlospermum'

-    Retrieving data for taxon 'Coffea'

-    Retrieving data for taxon 'Combretum'

-    Retrieving data for taxon 'Connarus'

     Retrieving data for taxon 'Cordia'

-    Retrieving data for taxon 'Cordiera'

-    Retrieving data for taxon 'Coursetia'

-    Retrieving data for taxon 'Coussarea'

     Retrieving data for taxon 'Coutarea'

-    Retrieving data for taxon 'Crateva'

     Retrieving data for taxon 'Croton'